phac-nml/mikrokondo/docs/usage/configuration.md

         max_length = 6000000 // The maximum genome length the organism in the search field is allowed to have max_checkm_contamination = 3.0 // The maximum level of allowed contamination allowed by CheckM min_average_coverage = 30 // The minimum average coverage allowed
+        min_wgmlst_loci: The minimum number of wgMLST loci required per a sample

         // If you wish to make use of IDField and IDTool you will need to set both values IDField = null // null|JSON path to relevant file results if null the mash or kraken2 results will be used IDTool = null // null|tool name used to create file result if null mash or kraken2 will be written